 If you're going to install a lot of mods at once, try to steer clear of a few.
 In particular, I avoided Ultimate Followers Overhaul and Open Cities, but did install the SKSE Script Extender just in case.
 Replacement body models can be problematic, with several clothing pieces in the game just not appearing.
 And yes, it took quite a lot of trial and error to get the game running in the first place.
 Not impossible, just annoying.
 Monster Mod/Wars and Warzones seemed especially problematic together.

-You'll want Nexus Mod Manager to help with that, move around load orders, and bring new mods in.
-If you really want to shake up Skyrim's look, you can also check out the ENB series - though I didn't want to push my luck any more than I already was.
-Even without that running, my PC had full system-freezing crashes quite a few times and was generally as unstable as a legless unicyclist after seven pints.
+You'll want a mod manager to help with that, move around load orders, and bring new mods in.
+If you really want to shake up Skyrim's look, you can also check out the ENB series—though I didn't want to push my luck any more than I already was.
+Even without that running, my PC had full system-freezing crashes quite a few times and was generally as unstable as a legless unicyclist.

 Thanks for reading.
 Hope you enjoyed this.
 Now go forth and make Skyrim a stranger place.
-Personally though, I think the next time I play, it'll be with a few carefully chosen tweaks to Bethesda's template - and definitely no bloody lions.
-Or maybe I'll just add Jason Vorhees to Fallout: New Vegas.
+Personally though, I think the next time I play, it'll be with a few carefully chosen tweaks to Bethesda's template—and definitely no bloody lions.
+Or maybe I'll just add Jason Voorhees to Fallout: New Vegas.

 If you've enjoyed this series, please do Tweet, pass around the link on Facebook, click Reddit buttons and the like.
-Click here for a nice index page , or start people off at the beginning with Part 1 .
+Start people off at the beginning with Part 1.
 The more people who read this kind of thing, the better, not just because they take ages to put together, but because it's the most likely way to get more on the site.

 For now though, this experiment... is over.
 OR IS IT?!